primiano/perfetto-docs/docs/design-docs/api-and-abi.md

 The producer socket exposes the RPC interface defined in [producer_port.proto].
-It allows processes to advertise data sources and their capabilities, receive notifications about the tracing session lifecycle (trace being started, stopped) and signal trace data commits and flush requestd.
+It allows processes to advertise data sources and their capabilities, receive notifications about the tracing session lifecycle (trace being started, stopped) and signal trace data commits and flush requests.

 This socket is also used by the producer and the service to exchange a tmpfs file descriptor during initialization for setting up the